priyankabb153/LTTS_Mini_project/1_Requirements/Readme.md

 # Requirements
 ## Introduction
  * The main aim of this project is to develop software for bank  management system.
-This project has been developed to carry out the process easily and quickly , which seems tedious with  manual systems .The system provides the access to the customer to create an account , search for an account, deposit cash to his/her account,withdraw cash from his/her account also to display list of all account holders.
+This project has been developed to carry out the process easily and quickly , which seems tedious with  manual systems .The system provides the access to the customer to create an account , display list of all account holders, deposit cash to his/her account,withdraw cash from his/her account also to check bank balance .

 ## Research
 ### Bank Management System Features and Benefits
 Over the last several decades, the personnel function has evolved from a relatively obscure record-keeping function to a central and top-level management function.
 Many factors such as technological developments, professionalism, and the general recognition of people as the most important resources have influenced this transformation.
-A computer based management system is designed  to introduce more user friendliness in the various activities such as account creation , searching , depositing amount , withdrawing amount and display all details.
+A computer based management system is designed  to introduce more user friendliness in the various activities such as account creation , depositing amount , withdrawing amount , display all details and fetching bank balance.

 The main goal of our project is to provide various types of customer facilities, and to provide good  customer service.